yoadazeleke/Uncovering-Diabete-Trends/README.md

 Explore Graphs and Visualizations:

 -View different charts that highlight the relationship between diabetes and key health factors such as age, BMI, glucose levels, etc.
-Understand the Model's Performance:
-See the performance metrics of the predictive model, including accuracy and precision, to assess how well the model works in predicting diabetes outcomes.

-Key Features:
 -You can explore the interactive dashboard here: [**Diabetes Prediction Dashboard**](https://public.tableau.com/app/profile/yoada.zeleke/viz/UncoveringDiabetesTrendsEDAandPredictiveModeling/Dashboard1)

-The dashboard is powered by **Tableau** and provides an easy-to-use interface to help individuals better understand their potential risk of diabetes based on their health data.